 The didactic component consists of the following courses which require 75% or higher on the final examination for each course.

-Both courses have been peer-reviewed and validated by the Canadian Interventional Radiologists Association (CIRA).
+Both courses have been peer-reviewed and validated by the Canadian Association for Interventional Radiology (CAIR).

 Changes in Interventional Radiology Courses